jog822/CRISPR-GEM/README.md

 # CRISPR-GEM
 Machine learning model that predicts optimal target genes for CRISPR gene editing approaches.

 Please download all files above and the data file from the link below to a directory and then load the GUI by running the "GUI3_1.py" script.
 The resulting gene lists and the DNN data file can be uploaded to a google drive to run the model in google colab.
-Detailed instructions are given in the "CRISPR_GEM_Tutorial.pdf" file.
+Detailed instructions are given in the "GEM Tutorialv1.pdf" file.

 The data file for the GUI component can be downloaded here: